testdrivenio/django-aloe-bdd/example_bdd/README.md

 path('friendship-requests/', FriendshipRequestsView.as_view({'post': 'create'}))
 ```

-You add new test scenarios to test the accept and reject actions.
+Add new test scenarios to test the accept and reject actions.

 **example/features/friendship.feature**